arasgungore/job-posting-duplicate-detection/README.md

 # job-posting-duplicate-detection

-This project aims to leverage text embeddings and Milvus, a high-performance vector search engine, to detect duplicate job postings.
+A project aiming to leverage text embeddings and Milvus, a high-performance vector search engine, to detect duplicate job postings.
 The process involves generating embeddings from job descriptions and utilizing Milvus for efficient duplicate detection.